My music is available on just about any streaming service, including Pandora, Spotify, and whatever else is out there, thanks to Distrokid.

 Snuffy Wilson is a character inspired by a single song (Never Got Along), various stories, and real life bluesmen who have graced this planet with their talents.
 Among them are Guy Davis, Robert Johnson, Son House, Muddy Waters, and John Lee Hooker.
 While Snuffy is fictional, I suspect there's at least a bit of him in each of us; certainly I have more than my fair share.
 He's an example of what not to do, and perhaps he's an illustration of what happens when you go all in and lose.

 Between Jan 13, 2008 and Jan 5, 2009 I published a new song every week.
+I called the project "Twenty Aught Eight" and eventually released the material on four albums with 13 songs each.
 I started by posting to my myspace page (which is now defunct) and transitioned to publishing on my own site.
 It involved lots of work; I maintained a full time "day job" at the same time.
 But, it was more fun than anything else.
-I experienced tremendous growth as a writer, instrumentalist, and recording artists, and remain proud of the project.
+I experienced tremendous growth as a writer, instrumentalist, and recording artist, and remain proud of the project.

 This collection was released on the same day as Live.
 Love.
 Learn.
 Sing.
 Its songs are reworked versions of previously released material I wanted to revisit.
 The arrangements are sparse, consisting of one vocal and guitar, are are truly are a reflection of who I was.